Updated 4/22/13:

 Take a look at the tin whiskers on this variable capacitor frame.
 (Obviously not a GRC-9 capacitor – but you get the idea!)
 Holy crap!
 (Photo: NASA)

-According to NASA, at least 10 satellites have been lost and up to 7 nuclear power plants have been partially shut down due to tin whiskers shorting out critical circuits.
+According to NASA’s website on Tin Whiskers, at least 10 satellites have been lost and up to 7 nuclear power plants have been partially shut down due to tin whiskers shorting out critical circuits.
 Is the “cure” worse than the problem?
 Look at that photo and extrapolate – you be the judge.

 These are wonderful pictures.
 I should try and get something like this going in the Rochester NY area.
 These radios are just great when deployed in the field.